 Typically, camping gas burns at an average rate of about 2g of gas each minute.
 This means that a basic 220g aerosol gas canister should last approximately two hours in ideal conditions, whereas a conventional 450g aerosol gas cartridge should last approximately 3.5 hours.

-How long can 1 gas canister last?
+How long can a gas canister last calculation

 A typical gas burner consumes approximately 5 ounces of gas each hour.
 This can be used to determine the exact duration of a certain canister; for example, a 500g canister will typically last less than three hours on a single charge.